abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMlWorkspaceOnlineEndpointKey.md

 ```

 ### -KeyType
-Specification for which type of key to generate.
+[Required] Specification for which type of key to generate.
 Primary or Secondary.

 ```yaml